Rare cancer is not rare: 1 in 4 is considered a rare cancer

 What will be my legacy?

-The Jed Ian Taxel Foundation for Rare Cancer Research was founded in 2021 as a living memorial to Jed, who died in 2017 of a rare cancer.
+The Jedi Rare Cancer Foundation was founded in 2021 as a living memorial to Jed, who died in 2017 of a rare cancer.
 Our mission is to inspire and empower scientific breakthroughs, clinical trials, and improved treatments that change lives and enable better outcomes for rare cancer patients and their families.

 Jed Ian Taxel | January 17, 1978–October 11, 2017